binance/binance-spot-api-docs/faqs/spot_glossary.md

 * The first asset in the symbol (e.g. `BTC` is the `base asset` of symbol `BTCUSDT`), which represents the asset being bought and sold (the `quantity`).

 `baseAssetPrecision`
-* A field found in `GET /api/v3/exchangeInfo` that shows the number of decimals allowed on the `baseAsset`.
+* A field found in Exchange Information that shows the number of decimals allowed on the `baseAsset`.

 `baseCommissionPrecision`
-* A field found in `GET /api/v3/exchangeInfo` that represents the number of decimals base asset commission will be calculated to.
+* A field found in Exchange Information that represents the number of decimals base asset commission will be calculated to.

 `bidPrice`
 * In ticker responses: the highest price on the `BUY` side.